 HomePage Path

-Mountfitchet Castle Mountfitchet Castle is a Norman stone ringwork and bailey fortress, found by Robert Gernon, duke of Boulogne.
-The large ringwork was encased by a wet ditch, with the bailey having strong ramparts and ditches to the north and east.
-Standing on the southern slope, are fragments of 12th century masonry, which is all that remains from the castle King John attacked and slighted in 1215.
-In 1984-6 the site was cleared and rebuilt, as an impressive earth and timber castle.
-3 miles south-west is Waytemore Castle and 9 miles north-east is Walden Castle.
+Mountfitchet Castle Mountfitchet Castle is an 11th century earth and timber ringwork and bailey fortress, found by Robert Gernon, duke of Boulogne.
+The large circular ringwork was encased by a wet ditch, with the bailey having strong ramparts and ditches to the north and east.
+Standing on the southern slope are fragments of 12th century masonry, which is all that remains from the stone castle King John attacked and slighted in 1215.
+In 1984-6 the site was cleared and rebuilt as a reconstructed earth and timber castle, with a Norman village inside its walls.
+3 miles south-west at Bishop's Stortford is Waytemore Castle and 9 miles north-east at Saffron Walden is Walden Castle.

 Street Map